 - Kalanchoe ‘Elk Antlers’ – Its growth is exactly how it sounds.
 The thin leaves branch out from a central stem with small offshoots to resemble the rack of an elk.

-- Mother of Millions (aka Mother of Thousands) – This variety features triangular foliage that grows in a crown.
-But its nickname comes from the dozens of plantlets that form on the leaf edges.
+- Kalanchoe delagoensis (aka Mother of Millions) – This variety features lovely patterned foliage that grows in a crown with tall spikes of chandelier-shaped flower clusters.
+Its nickname comes from the dozens of plantlets that form on the leaf edges.